mbrizic/ratethegame/readme.md

  - create a Postgres role/database
  - copy `.env.template` file into `.env`, change `POSTGRES_URL` to your database
  - run `npm install`
+ - run `npm run db-migrate` to make sure your DB is up-to-date
  - run `npm start` to run the app, or `npm run dev` to run a live-reload dev server